-The web page header includes the site's Milepost, Track Designator, Site ID, Date, Time, Battery voltage, Temperature, and Login status.
+The web page header includes the site's Kilometerpost or Milepost, Track Designator, Site ID, Date, Time, Battery voltage, Temperature, and Login status.
 The main page includes eight tabs.
-Train Data, System Status, Configuration, Logs, Maintenance Info, System Functions, Software Update, and Auto Cal.
+Train Summary Data (or Exception Train Summary), System Status, Configuration, Logs, Maintenance Info, System Functions, Software Update, and Auto Cal.
 Clicking on the tabs will change the display in the main body of the page.